Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Introduction

-Impressive progress has been made for graph matching with the introduction of machine learning, especially by deep learning techniques.
-For the graph matching problem, the learning models are mainly applied on the front-end, especially for visual images using convolutional neural networks (CNNs)~\cite{ZanfirCVPR18} for node feature learning and graph neural networks (GNN) for structure embedding~\cite{li2019graph, WangICCV19,YuICLR20, LiICML19}.
-Compared with traditional learning-free methods, which adopt handcrafted descriptors e.g. SIFT for keypoint feature extraction, learnable features are shown more expressive tailored to the training data.
-Another important advantage by using deep networks is that the graph structure information can be readily embedded into unary node features, as such the classic NP-hard graph matching problem in fact can be converted into the linear assignment problem, which can be readily solved by the Hungarian method in polynomial time, as the back-end solver.
-Perhaps for this reason, existing graph matching learning methods~\cite{WangICCV19, FeyICLR20, YuICLR20, JiangPR21, ZhaoAAAI21, GaoCVPR2021} mostly focus on the front-end learning, including both the graph features as well as affinity metrics, basically by supervised learning using manually labeled node correspondence as ground truth.
-While the back-end solver is relatively little considered for learning in literature.
-They simply combine their front-end feature extractors with some traditional combinatorial solvers for the QAP optimization, which means they hardly utilize deep learning to improve the back-end solvers.
+GM can be formulated as a combinatorial optimization problem namely Lawler's Quadratic Assignment Problem (Lawler's QAP)~\citep{Lawler1963TheQA}, which is known as NP-hard.
+Generally speaking, handling the graph matching problem involves two steps: extracting features from input images to formulate a QAP instance and solving that QAP instance via constrained optimization, namely \textbf{front-end} feature extractor and \textbf{back-end} solver, respectively.
+Impressive progress has been made for graph matching with the introduction of rich deep learning techniques.
+However, in existing deep GM works, the deep learning modules are mainly applied on the front-end, especially for visual images using CNN for node feature learning~\citep{ZanfirCVPR18} and GNN for structure embedding~\citep{li2019graph}.
+Compared with learning-free methods, learnable features have shown more effectiveness.
+Another advantage of using neural networks is that the graph structure information can be readily embedded into unary node features, as such the classic NP-hard QAP in fact can degenerate into the linear assignment problem, which can be readily solved by existing back-end solvers in polynomial time.
+Perhaps for this reason, existing deep GM methods~\citep{WangICCV19, FeyICLR20, ZhaoAAAI21, GaoCVPR2021} mostly focus on the front-end learning, basically by supervised learning using manually labeled node correspondence as ground truth.
+While the back-end solver is relatively little considered for learning in literature: the authors simply combine their front-end feature extractors with some traditional combinatorial solvers e.g. Sinkhorn~\citep{cuturiNIPS13}, which means they hardly utilize deep learning to improve the back-end solvers.

-As a matter of fact, the above discussion refers to Koopmans-Beckmann's QAP~\cite{KBQAP57}, which requires the explicit input of two graphs.
-We argue that such raw information may not always be available for some reasons in practice e.g. privacy.
-For graph matching, the most general form is Lawler's QAP~\cite{Lawler1963TheQA} whose input is the pairwise affinity matrix whereby the raw graph information is removed and in fact the Koopmans-Beckmann's QAP is a special case for Lawler's QAP.
-There are also standing and widely adopted public benchmarks for Lawler's QAP e.g. QAPLIB~\cite{Burkard1997QAPLIBA}.
-For its generality and popularity, there are also recent works~\cite{wang2020learning,Wang2019NeuralGM} following this line, whereby a GNN model is applied on the so-called association graph whose weighted adjacent matrix is the affinity matrix.
-This GNN model is trained for node embedding on the association graph, which selects the node correspondence via supervised learning in one shot.